devend711/allgood/README.md

 ### Check why a model is invalid

-Helpful feedback string about the problems with an invalid model.
+Get an error message, the exact missing keys, or keys with incorrect types.

 	problems = allgood.problems;

 	var newPerson = {name:"Ron Weasley"};

 	if (valid(personSchema, newPerson)) {
 		console.log("You're a wizard, Ron");
 	} else {